EduardoZepeda/coffee-bytes-hugo/content/posts/django-y-htmx-web-apps-modernas-sin-escribir-js/index.en.md

 ![List of extra headers are added in each request](images/EncabezadosHtmx.png)

-## Rendering head, body and html conditionally
+## Rendering head, body and html conditionally with HTMX

 Do you remember that we had the problem that if we accessed the urls directly, without going through home, htmx would not load?
 Well, now that we know that we have these headers, we can use them so that the template system includes the head, html and body tags only when we access the path directly.